 Minor Hazardous Material Emergency

 All employees working in areas where hazardous materials are used or stored are responsible for knowing the properties of the materials they use and the proper procedures to deal with spills.
-The Custodial Department and the Manager of Risk Safety and Benefits have primary responsibilities within ICC in spill response situations.
-It will be their decision if outside assistance is warranted for the spill.
-If neither a qualified Custodial supervisor nor the Manager of Risk Safety and Benefits is available, Campus Police personnel on scene shall make the determination for additional assistance.
+The ICC Custodial Department and the Manager of Risk Safety, Benefits and Leaves have primary responsibilities in determining hazmat spill response.
+It will be their decision if outside assistance is needed.
+If neither is available, ICC Police shall determine whether to call for additional response.